QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

 --------------

-Depending on how old your installation media is, fully updating your Windows VM may take *hours* (this isnít specific to Xen/Qubes) so make sure you clone your VM between the mandatory reboots in case something goes wrong.
+Depending on how old your installation media is, fully updating your Windows VM may take *hours* (this isn‚Äôt specific to Xen/Qubes) so make sure you clone your VM between the mandatory reboots in case something goes wrong.
 This `comment <https://github.com/QubesOS/qubes-issues/issues/3585#issuecomment-366471111>`__ provides useful links on updating a Windows 7 SP1 VM.

-**Note:** if you already have Qubes Windows Tools installed the video adapter in Windows will be ìQubes video driverî and you wonít be able to see the Windows Update process when the VM is being powered off because Qubes services would have been stopped by then.
-Depending on the size of the Windows update packs it may take a bit of time until the VM shutdowns by itself, leaving one wondering if the VM has crashed or still finalizing the updates (in dom0 a changing CPU usage - eg. shown with ``xentop`` - usually indicates that the VM hasnít crashed).
-To avoid guessing the VMís state enable debugging (``qvm-prefs -s win7new debug true``) and in Windowsí device manager (My computer -> Manage / Device manager / Display adapters) temporarily re-enable the standard VGA adapter and disable ìQubes video driverî.
-You can disable debugging and revert to Qubesí display once the VM is updated.
+**Note:** if you already have Qubes Windows Tools installed the video adapter in Windows will be ‚ÄúQubes video driver‚Äù and you won‚Äôt be able to see the Windows Update process when the VM is being powered off because Qubes services would have been stopped by then.
+Depending on the size of the Windows update packs it may take a bit of time until the VM shutdowns by itself, leaving one wondering if the VM has crashed or still finalizing the updates (in dom0 a changing CPU usage - eg. shown with ``xentop`` - usually indicates that the VM hasn‚Äôt crashed).
+To avoid guessing the VM‚Äôs state enable debugging (``qvm-prefs -s win7new debug true``) and in Windows‚Äô device manager (My computer -> Manage / Device manager / Display adapters) temporarily re-enable the standard VGA adapter and disable ‚ÄúQubes video driver‚Äù.
+You can disable debugging and revert to Qubes‚Äô display once the VM is updated.

 Further customization
 ---------------------

 Please see the `Customizing Windows 7 templates <https://forum.qubes-os.org/t/19005>`__ page (despite the focus on preparing the VM for use as a template, most of the instructions are independent from how the VM will be used - ie. TemplateVM or StandaloneVM).windows-qubes-4-0.rst